vitalab/vitalab.github.io/article/_posts/2020-06-12-FeatureRobustness.md

 In this paper, the authors focus on the following open question:

-* Why minimizing the empirical error during deep neural network training leads to good generalization?
+* Why does minimizing the empirical error during deep neural network training leads to good generalization?

 ![](/article/images/feature_robustness/sc1.jpg)